A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

 and the sequence (\ref{eq: log for BC space}) coincides with the fundamental exact sequence of $p$-adic Hodge theory

 \end{example}

-We obtain the following result. \begin{thm} Let $X$ be a proper smooth rigid space over a complete algebraically closed field $K$ over $\Q_p$ and let $\Gs$ be an analytic $p$-divisible $X$-group.
-Let $n\geq 0$. \begin{enumerate} \item A choice of exponential for $K$ and of a flat lift $\X$ to $\BdR+/\xi^2$ induce a decomposition, natural in $\Gs$ and $\X$
+We obtain the following result. \begin{thm} Let $X$ be a proper smooth rigid space over an algebraically closed non-archimedean field $(K,K^+)$ over $\Q_p$.
+Let $\Gs$ be an admissible locally $p$-divisible $X$-group with $[p]\colon \Gs \rightarrow \Gs$ finite étale surjective.
+Then there is a spectral sequence, natural in $X$ and $\Gs$